cvengros/Shared/SAQL_Tester/README.md

 About
 -----

-This bookmarklet was created by Marc Hassan (mhassan AT mycervello.com) of Cervello, Inc, December 2014.
+This bookmarklet was created by Marc Hassan (mhassan AT mycervello.com) of Cervello Inc, December 2014.
 Feel free to share and/or fork!